Scared Of A Committed Relationship? 10 Signs You Are Afraid Of Commitment

 So, what is fear of commitment?

-“Commitment issues” definition can be manifested in a number of ways and, interestingly enough, can look like you want to be in a committed relationship on the surface when the truth is you’re sabotaging your prospects.
+The “Commitment issues” definition can be manifested in a number of ways and, interestingly enough, can look like you want to be in a committed relationship on the surface when the truth is you’re sabotaging your prospects.

-Usually, when we think of someone with commitment troubles, we think of someone who doesn’t stick around long, flits from one relationship to the next, or sees several partners at once.
-We don’t often realize that someone with a fear of marriage commitment may also be overly controlling or quick to go “all in.”
+Usually, when we think of someone with commitment troubles, we think of someone who doesn’t stick around long, flits from one relationship to the next, or sees several partners at once and not exactly someone who is scared of a committed relationship.

-It might seem healthy to say, “I’m scared of commitment”, “I need time to think,” but this is not the way to live.
-You might think you are right, but you must try to unbolt your feelings and be all into your relationship if and when you decide to be in one.
 Keep a check on your lack of commitment in a relationship and fear of commitment signs to know where you could be going wrong.
 Here are 10 signs you are being afraid of commitment and what you can do about how to not be afraid of commitment.

-1. You don’t let anyone get “too close.”
+1. You don’t let anyone get too close

 You may find yourself saying, “I’m just not ready to settle down.”